A foundation for deductive mathematics: Well-orders

 Recall that if \((A,\leq)\) is almost well-ordered and \(x\in A\) then \((\#<x)\subset A\), with the induced order, is well-ordered.
 It therefore determines an equivalence class \(\lbangle (\#<x),\leq\rbangle\in \mathbb{W}\).
 This defines the \textbf{canonical embedding} \(\omega\colon A\to \mathbb{W}\).
 Explicitly, \(\omega[x]=\lbangle (\#<x),\leq\rbangle\).

-\begin{theorem}( Universality of \(\WW\)) \begin{enumerate}\item \((\mathbb{W}, \leq )\) is almost well-ordered, but not well-ordered because it does not support quantification; \item If \((A,\leq )\) is almost well-ordered then the canonical embedding \(\omega\colon A\to{W}\) defined above is an order-isomorphism to a transitive subdomain, and \(\omega\) is uniquely determined by this property; \item If \(A\) is a set then the image of \(\omega\) is \((\#<\lbangle A,\leq\rbangle)\); if \(A\) is not a set then the image is all of \(\mathbb{W}\). \end{enumerate}\end{theorem} In (3) we caution that there is no binary function on domains that detects whether or not they are sets.
+\begin{theorem}( Universality of \(\WW\)) \begin{enumerate}\item \((\mathbb{W}, \leq )\) is almost well-ordered, but not well-ordered because it does not support quantification; \item If \((A,\leq )\) is almost well-ordered then the canonical embedding \(\omega\colon A\to{W}\) defined above is an order-isomorphism to a transitive subdomain, and \(\omega\) is uniquely determined by this property; \item If \(A\) is a set then the image of \(\omega\) is \((\#<\lbangle A,\leq\rbangle)\); if \(A\) is not a set then the image is all of \(\mathbb{W}\). \end{enumerate}\end{theorem} In (3) we caution that there is no 2-valued function on subdomains of \(\mathbb{W}\) that detects whether or not they are sets.